 13 November 2009

-The Constitutional Reform Bill [HL] aims to make major constitutional changes in the UK.
-It would repeal the European Communities Act 1972 and the Human Rights Act 1998, replace them with new arrangements, and introduce binding referendums at national and local levels.
-It also requires Parliament’s approval for entering international treaties and for declaring war, sets out reforms to how Parliament works, and moves some policy responsibilities down to local authorities.
+This bill would make major changes to the UK's constitution.
+It would repeal the European Communities Act 1972 and the Human Rights Act 1998, and introduce binding referendums at national and local levels.
+It would also require Parliament's approval for international treaties and for declaring war, and it would reform how Parliament works and transfer some powers to local authorities.

 Generated 21 February 2026